 The views and opinion expressed herein are those of Aspiriant’s portfolio management team as of the date of this article and may change at any time without prior notification.
 Any information provided herein does not constitute investment or tax advice and should not be construed as a promotion of advisory services.

 Past performance is no guarantee of future performance.
 All investments can lose value.
 Indices are unmanaged and you cannot invest directly in an index.
 The volatility of any index may be materially different than that of a model.
 The charts and illustrations shown are for information purposes only.
-Information contained herein was obtained by independent third-party sources we believe are reliable, but the accuracy of such information is not guaranteed by Aspirant.
-Any statistical information contained herein has been obtained from publicly available market data (such as, but not limited to, data published by Bloomberg Finance L.P. and its affiliates), internal research and regulatory filings.
+All information contained herein was sourced from independent third-party sources we believe are reliable, but the accuracy of such information is not guaranteed by Aspirant.
+Any statistical information in this article was obtained from publicly available market data (such as but not limited to data published by Bloomberg Finance L.P. and its affiliates), internal research and regulatory filings.